aehrc/pathling/site/docs/server/configuration.md

 - `pathling.terminology.cache.maxEntries` - (default: `50000`) Sets the maximum
   number of entries that will be held in memory.
 Only applicable when using the `memory` storage type.
-- `pathling.terminology.cache.maxSize` - (default: `100MB`) Sets the maximum
-  amount of memory that the cache will occupy.
-Only applicable when using the `disk` storage type.
 - `pathling.terminology.cache.storagePath` - The path at which to store cache data.
 Required if `pathling.terminology.cache.storageType` is set to `disk`.
 - `pathling.terminology.cache.defaultExpiry` - (default: `600`) The amount